scale-lab/ABACUS/README.md

 # ABACUS

 ABACUS stands for Automated Behavioral Approximate CircUit Synthesis.
-This tool enables the designer to explore the approximated design space of arbitrary high-level Verilog input.
+This approximate logic synthesis tool enables the designer to explore the approximated design space of arbitrary high-level Verilog input.
 ABACUS, in an automated fashion, generates optimal approximate variants of an accurate hardware, using a recursive stochastic evolutionary algorithm.
 For more details please visit our publications: